ObeoNetwork/GraphicalServerProtocol/specification.md

   public readonly kind = 'computedBounds';

   /**
-   * The new bounds of the diagram elements.
+   * The new bounds of the model elements.
    */
   public readonly bounds: ElementAndBounds[];